E-backtesting: Characterizing backtest e-statistics

 \section{Characterizing backtest e-statistics}

 In this section, we present several results on the characterization of backtest e-statistics.
-The main practical message is that the two e-statistics which we introduced, $e_p^Q$ and $e_p^\ES$ in Section \ref{sec:2}, are essentially the only useful choices for VaR and (ES,VaR), respectively, in building up e-processes in Section \ref{sec:etest}.
+These results justify the unique roles of the e-statistics we introduced in Section \ref{sec:2}, and their growth-rate optimality among all e-variables as discussed in Section \ref{sec:betting}.
+A main practical message is that $e_p^Q$ and $e_p^\ES$ are essentially the only useful choices for VaR and (ES,VaR), respectively, in building up e-processes in Section \ref{sec:etest}.\footnote{These results are not needed for the statistical validity of our methodology.}